 Will I have prenatal screenings or prenatal diagnosis tests done?

 Screenings and diagnostic tests can be helpful to let you know if your baby might have problems when it is born.
 But sometimes they can cause added worry or concern.
-Some can increase your chance of miscarriage or other problems.
-It is up to you if you want to get these tests done.
+In many cases, prenatal screening is a choice.
+For example, if your doctor suggests your baby be screened for Down syndrome during your pregnancy, that is a choice.
+Some screening tests can increase your chance of miscarriage or other problems.
 Talk to your doctor about the risks and benefits of the tests.

 What will I eat while I’m pregnant?